DecisionsDev/decisions-bai-gettingstarted/gs_topics/tut_bai_gs_enable_lsn.md

 1. Open *GettingStartedInstall*/data/config.properties.

 **Note:** If security is enabled on your Business Automation Insights installation, you must edit the property file in *GettingStartedInstall*/data/configWithSecurity.properties.
 You set the property values shown in substep 2 and for the security settings (see [Securing ODM emitter communications to Kafka](https://www.ibm.com/support/knowledgecenter/SSYHZ8_18.0.x/com.ibm.dba.bai/topics/tsk_bai_security_comm_top_odm_emitter_to_kafka.html)).
+In Windows, give the full path to a key file by using the slash or doubling the backslash to avoid the skipping mechanism.

 2. Enter the following values: